CosmoLike/cocoa/README.md

 Important note: we **strongly** advise users to use the up-to-date `git` given by Cocoa conda environment.

 **Step :one:**: create a development branch from the `main` branch.
 Do not call the development branch `dev`, it is reserved for work done by the primary Cocoa developers.
-Let's call this new branch `xyzdev` for concreteness (the use of developers' initials helps making the branch naming unique).
+Let's call this new branch `xyzdev` for concreteness (tip: the use of developers' initials helps make the branch name unique)

     # (main) = users must input the command below on the main branch.
     (main) git checkout -b xyzdev